Skip to main content

 Best Practices

-Start Simple Begin with basic conditions and add complexity gradually.
+Start with basic conditions and add complexity gradually.
 Test each rule before moving to production.

-Use Descriptive Names Name your groups clearly: "Finance-Managers-AllOffices" tells you exactly who should be included.
+Name your groups clearly.
+Something like "Finance-Managers-AllOffices" tells you exactly who should be included.

-Regular Reviews Periodically review your dynamic groups to ensure they still match your organizational needs.
+Periodically review your dynamic groups to make sure they still match your organizational needs.

 Common Use Cases